tonybaldwin/spectcl/README.md

 ![SpecTcl](http://tonybaldwin.info/images/nuspec0.1-201402031235.png)

 =======
-create nuspec files for your apps and programs easily with graphical nuspec creator
+create .nuspec files for your apps and programs easily with graphical nuspec creator

 =======
 repo contains exe file
 (no need to install tclto run it),